juliacelly/juliacelly/README.md

 ## 🧬 About Me

 - 💊 Background in Pharmacy and Scientific Research
-- 💻 Currently exploring software development through CESAR School's NExT program.
+- 💻 Currently exploring software development through CESAR School's NExT program
 - 🧠 Passionate about **data**, **front-end development**, and **beauty tech**
 - 🎨 I also create aesthetic, introspective beauty content on TikTok (@juliacelly)
 - 🎨 You can also check out my art on Instagram (@artjulha)